 The start of the survey

-The XL Catlin Seaview Survey commenced in September 2012 on the iconic Great Barrier Reef.
-The team surveyed 150km of reef with a custom-built, motorised underwater camera, known as SVII, and now 105,000 GPS located, panoramic images are currently being analysed by marine scientists around the globe.
+The XL Catlin Seaview Survey began in September 2012 on the iconic Great Barrier Reef.
+The team surveyed 150 km of reef with a custom-built, motorised underwater camera, known as SVII.
+Already some 105,000 GPS-located, panoramic images are ready for analysis by marine scientists around the globe.
 The images can be accessed by anyone through the online database – the XL Catlin Global Reef Record.

 The study was far more than just a visual record of the shallow reefs.
-Its aim was to create a broad-scale baseline record of the reef system, studying it across its full depth range down to 125m – researchers even discovered reef coral at greater depths than ever known for the Great Barrier Reef and Coral Sea researchers even discovered the deepest ever reef coral on both the Great Barrier Reef and in the Coral Sea.
-The survey has now gone global.
+Its aim was to create a broad-scale baseline record of the reef system, studying it across its full depth range down to 125 m.
+Researchers have even discovered reef coral at greater depths than previously known.
+Some surprising dicoveries have been made on reefs at the Great Barrier Reef and in the Coral Sea.
+Now the survey has now gone global.

 The Global Plan